-If you encounter any problems while utilizing the RocketRAID host adapter, or have any questions about HighPoint Technologies, Inc. products, please contact our Customer Support or Department.
+If you encounter any problems while utilizing the RocketRAID 2782 host adapter, or have any questions about this or any other HighPoint Technologies, Inc. product, feel free to contact our Customer Support Department.

 Troubleshooting Checklist

 Before contacting our Customer Support department: